 Members of the Thomasian community, including visiting faculty and students, who feel sick while in University premises should immediately proceed to the Health Service.
-The following diagrams show the management process to be followed by the Health Service in addressing potential cases of COVID-19:

 Those with history of travel to China, Hong Kong, and Macau shall comply with the mandatory fourteen (14) day quarantine for Filipinos and Permanent Resident Visa holders (Department of Education, 2020) (CNN Philippines, 2020), even if they do not present with symptoms.